 U.S. Department of Energy - Energy Efficiency and Renewable Energy

-The project addresses high-priority questions to inform transportation energy strategies, priorities, and investments.
+The study addresses high-priority questions to inform transportation energy strategies, priorities, and investments.
 Research and analysis identifies near-term actions that support long-term energy goals.
-The project looks beyond technology to examine the marketplace, consumer behavior, industry capabilities, and infrastructure.
-More information on the project can be found in the TEF fact sheet, analysis snapshot, and overview presentation.
+The study looks beyond technology to examine the marketplace, consumer behavior, industry capabilities, and infrastructure.
+More information on the project can be found in the TEF fact sheet, analysis snapshot, annotated overview presentation, and slides-only overview.

-The project is organized in four research areas: light-duty vehicles, non-light-duty vehicles, fuels, and transportation demand.
+The study is organized in four research areas: light-duty vehicles, non-light-duty vehicles, fuels, and transportation demand.
 Findings are detailed in a series of nine reports, including:

 TEF is a collaboration between EERE, the National Renewable Energy Laboratory (NREL), and Argonne National Laboratory (ANL).
 The project benefitted from the input provided by a steering committee that included some of the nation's foremost experts on transportation energy from the Environmental Protection Agency (EPA), the U.S. Department of Transportation (DOT), academic researchers, and industry associations.